expressjs/expressjs.com/4x/en/api/res-sendFile.md

 Options:

-* `maxAge` sets the max-age property of the Cache-Control header in milliseconds or a string in <a href="https://www.npmjs.org/package/ms">ms format</a>, defaults to 0.
+* `maxAge` sets the max-age property of the Cache-Control header in milliseconds or a string in [ms format](https://www.npmjs.org/package/ms), defaults to 0.
 * `root` root directory for relative filenames.
 * `lastModified` enabled by default, sets the `Last-Modified` header to the last modified date of the file on the OS.
 Set `false` to disable it.
 * `headers` object of HTTP headers to serve with the file.